Both sides of the operating room

 As she waited for the operation, Drs.
 Pautler and Peter Mack, her anesthesiologist, visited her to calm her anxieties, ensuring a smooth transition into anesthesia.

 Maintaining this level of excellence takes a constant investment in cutting-edge technology and research.
-And often, donor support is the key to funding advanced equipment like a new ultrasound probe for the da Vinci surgical robot to replace the current unit, which is reaching end of life.
+And often, donor support is the key to funding advanced equipment like ultrasound probes that are used in conjunction with the da Vinci surgical robot.
 The generosity of donors and the community will be essential in securing a new ultrasound probe, helping to detect and treat diseases faster – and save the lives of more people like Debbie.

 Back to all Stories